 Develop inventory of existing PCB outfall monitoring data for NPDES regulated stormwater dischargers and compile all available information from governmental and academic organizations.
 This inventory will demonstrate the widespread extent of PCB contamination in stormwater and the need for a monitoring requirement to support TMDL development and implementation.

 Develop PMP guidance document for the control and reduction of PCBs in unregulated and NPDES regulated stormwater including an inventory of BMP options.
-This document would provide guidance to all Bay jurisdictions in implementing PCB load reductions established for dischargers through TMDL development.
+This document would provide guidance to all Bay jurisdictions in implementing PCB load reductions established for dischargers through TMDL development while recognizing the need for flexibility in PMP design.

 Coordinate educational workshops to provide public and regulated stormwater facilities owners with knowledge regarding human health impacts from PCBs, existing sources of PCBs in the environment, and actions that can be taken to eliminate these sources preventing the contribution of PCBs within unregulated and NPDES regulated stormwater.